 🔥 Tip #1: Before you begin, find out from your listeners if they spend time on Instagram and how they use it.

-If your listeners don’t use Instagram, I would suggest growing your presence on another type of social media instead, such as Facebook, Twitter or LinkedIn. 📱
+If your listeners don’t use Instagram, it is probably best to grow your presence on another type of social media app instead, such as Facebook, Twitter or LinkedIn. 📱

 To learn more about building a brand identity, we’ve written an article for you.

-🔥 Tip #3: Communicate a clear message in your bio.
+🔥 Tip #3: Communicate a clear message in your Instagram bio.

-A tip: Slip in one or two keywords rather than emojis.
-This will allow Instagram to recommend your account to people looking for content that’s similar to yours. 🚀
+A small tip: Slip in one or two keywords rather than emojis.
+This will allow Instagram to recommend your profile to individuals looking for content that’s similar to yours. 🚀

 🔥 Tip #4: Don’t set goals that are too ambitious if you can’t keep them.

 What good is it to post every day if you stop after a week?
-Start with one or two posts a week with the goal of being consistent. 💪
+Start with one or two publications a week with the goal of being consistent. 💪

-Use all the formats Instagram offers.
-You should specifically use images not only in your grid, but in carousels, Stories, IGTV videos, lives, Reels, etc. Instagram’s algorithm boosts the visibility of accounts that use the latest features (Reels, IGTV, multiple screens in Stories, all the formats that make people spend time on the platform).
+Instagram’s algorithm will promote the visibility of accounts that use the latest features (Reels, Lives, multiple screens in Stories, all the formats that make users spend time on the platform).

-By the way, according to Sprout, posts containing a video have two times more engagement than posts with photos, and posts with carousels have more interaction than posts with just one image.
+By the way, according to Sprout, posts containing a video have two times more engagement than those with photos, and posts with carousels have more interaction than those with just one image.